 -Halitosis due to ketosis (production of ketones for fuel when sugar is deficient)

-Regular visits to your dentist will ensure none of the above dental diseases are left undetected.
+Regular visits to your dentist will ensure none of the above common dental diseases are left undetected.
 If you are experiencing the latter stages of any one of these oral health problems, your dentist will be able to provide you with an effective treatment plan as early as your next appointment.